 Each segment is represented by a council, and each council is working on ways to enhance transactional efficiency between business partners.
 This may include identifying, developing and implementing standards and guidelines that allow for electronic connectivity.

-In addition to the ongoing work of the councils, some current projects include:
+In addition to the ongoing work of the councils, some current activities include:

 - Standardized Precision Ag Data Exchange (SPADE): AgGateway’s Precision Ag Council's SPADE Project is working in the area of crop protection and harvest operations, as well as other advances that will eventually enable growers and agri-businesses to achieve tremendous technological advances, enhanced yield and improved net revenue performance.
 See the SPADE Project page for more information.